 Write other things/do other things.

 Sometimes it’s good to remove yourself from work you have slaved over for months.
 It’s freeing to start a new project.
 Explore other ways to create, write a poem, or a short story.
 Maybe you could, I don’t know, start a blog and write about writing.
-That’s a sure-fire way to alleviate your blockage.
+That’s a sure-fire way to alleviate your case of writers block.

 Listen, you are a creative savant.
 You can write yourself out of this writer’s block, all you have to do is put pen to paper….err, finger to keys and the words will come.
 Your inner narrator will rise like a phoenix with the words feeding into sentences and sentences becoming beautifully crafted paragraphs.
 In time you will have pages of scrawling text that only the gods could have written.
 But somehow those words disseminated from your magical tips.
 Are you a god?
 Why yes, yes you are.